GaryBoone/tensor_types/README.md

 ways:
 - Tensors can change shape, possibly propagating incompatible shapes to other code.
-As tensors are transformed and manipulated, it may not be obvious where their shape is modified.
+As tensors are transformed and manipulated, it may not be obvious where their shapes are modified.
 Unexpected changes in shape can lead to bugs that are hard to find.
 The Rust compiler can offer no help in this case because the representation remains a Tensor no matter the shape.
 - Tensors as arguments to functions or structs can be misordered or misassigned.
   You might have meant for your function to operate on `input1` and `input2`,